jacquesikot/react-native-navigation-container/README.md

 ## About <a name = "about"></a>

-The goal of `react-native-navigation-container` is to provide a convinient method to load static fonts and assets during the app splash screen and to provide useful utility features for better expo and react-native development.
+The goal of `react-native-navigation-container` is to provide a convinient method to load static fonts and assets during the app splash screen and provide a development navigation that remains unchanged after app refresh.

 <p align="center">
 <img src="/.github/images/withoutNavContainer.gif" height="500" />